gs-maheshwari/web-components-with-redux/README.md

 # Chapters

-- Creating component with Lit
+- Create component with Lit
-- Creating a property called "name" in the <main-component> and give it a default value
+- Create a property called "name" in the <main-component> and give it a default value
   - Pass this name to the <introduction-component>
   - In the <introduction-component> displays "Hello ${name}"
 - If the dom is ready, start a timer in the <introduction-component> and display time spent on the website